lornebb/NullAnIon/README.md

 ### Database Design

-Relational databse models were new to me, however, there were som every noticable similaries between what I wanted to save and present within the three serices, a quick chart in gSheets made it clearer to me how to proceed with building the models.
+Relational databse models were new to me, however, there were some very noticable similaries between what I wanted to save and present within the three serices, a quick chart in gSheets made it clearer to me how to proceed with building the models.

 ![Google Sheets Models similarities in relation](static/wireframes/dbrelation.jpg)